anam-aj/edx/CS50p/pset9FinalProject/README.md

     It has the choices for menu options stored as a list.
 It fetches menu items from list, enumerates them and then generate and print a nicely colored formatted menu to user.

 #### fetch_list:
-    Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and format each task as one string per task contianing the task-number, task-detail and task-status.
-Returns a list of such strings.
+    Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and then generate one string per task contianing the task-number, task-detail and task-status.
+Returns a list containg of such strings.

 #### open_list:
     Check if there is a saved file for 'ToDolist' and load it.
 If not fount instantiate a new 'ToDoList'.